rovast/awesome-stars/README.md

 *   [harmonycloud/Bifrost](https://github.com/harmonycloud/Bifrost) - Bifrost is an open source solution enabling L2 network for kubernetes.
 The network traffic in Bifrost can be managed and monitored by traditional devices.
 *   [GoogleContainerTools/kaniko](https://github.com/GoogleContainerTools/kaniko) - Build Container Images In Kubernetes
 *   [Jrohy/trojan](https://github.com/Jrohy/trojan) - trojan多用户管理部署程序, 支持web页面管理
-*   [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - IceFireDB is a database built for web3 and web2.
+*   [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -> IceFireDB is a database built for web3 and web2.
 It strives to fill the gap between web2 and web3 with a friendly database experience, making web3 application data storage more convenient, and making it easier for web2 applications to achieve decentralization and data immutability.
 *   [golang-module/carbon](https://github.com/golang-module/carbon) - A simple, semantic and developer-friendly golang package for datetime
 *   [pingcap/parser](https://github.com/pingcap/parser) - A MySQL Compatible SQL Parser
 *   [moul/assh](https://github.com/moul/assh) - :computer: make your ssh client smarter